ncpa0cpl/goserve/README.md

   --port <port>       The port to serve on.
 Default: 8080 --redirect <url>    Redirect all unmatched routes to a specified url.
   --spa <filepath>    Specify a file to send for all unmatched routes.
+  --chunk-size <KB>   The size of chunks when streaming.
+Default: 2048KB --no-streaming      Disables the server ability to process Range requests and sending partial content.
+  --compress          Compress responses using the GZip algorithm.

 Hot Module Reload
   --aw           Alias for '--watch --auto-reload'